aryavedha/aryavedha/README.md

 <h3>🔍 About Me</h3>

-I’m a DevOps & SRE Engineer with hands-on experience in designing, automating, and managing scalable cloud-native infrastructure.
+I’m a DevOps Engineer with hands-on experience in designing, automating, and managing scalable cloud-native infrastructure.
 I work across cloud platforms (AWS, Azure, GCP), CI/CD automation, containerization, and infrastructure as code.
 I enjoy building reliable systems that improve productivity, security, and performance.

 Key Highlights:

-- 🔧 1+ years of experience in DevOps, cloud infrastructure, and automation.
+- 🔧 1.5 years of experience in DevOps, cloud infrastructure, and automation.

 - ☁️ Skilled in AWS (EC2, S3, IAM, EBS, VPC, Lambda, EKS), with working knowledge of Azure and GCP.